Milk protein allergy or lactose intolerance in toddlers and babies – what is the difference?

 More On Babies and Toddlers With Milk Problems

 - Yellow Stools Due To Cow’s Milk Allergy?

 - You can read more about milk allergy at MayoClinic.
 (Opens in new window)

 Now over to you!
-Share your experiences of Milk Problems for your little one!
+Share your experiences of milk protein allergy or lactose intolerance in toddlers or babies!